5803emma/milestone2-simongame/README.md

 - #### Colours

-    The site is designed to be simple and intuitive.
-The dark background contrasts with the game board, helping it to stand out.
-The buttons, display, slider and modals all use colours which are in keeping with the game board for design continuity.
-The white font is easy to read on the dark background.
+- The site is designed to be simple and intuitive.
+- The dark background contrasts with the game board, helping it to stand out.
+- The buttons, display, slider and modals all use colours which are in keeping with the game board for design continuity.
+- The white font is easy to read on the dark background.
+- The pads flash a lighter colour in game to signify the active block.
+- A transition hover effect on the play button is interative and invites the user to start the game.

 - #### Fonts